 This template records an image of the field after the acquisition has been completed.
-On some occasions, two additional (Br γ) images of the AO reference source, which are used by the operator to help in classifying the OB, are also taken.
+On some occasions, two additional (Br γ) images of the AO reference source, which are used by the operator to help in classifying the OB, are also taken (the so-called Strehl reference images).